pylelab/Arena/README.md

 ```
 ./Arena
 ```
 Note: If the RNA is interacting with other molecules (proteins, ligands, etc), the user must manually remove the non-RNA chains for the Arena standalone program.
-Arena can, however, handle multichain RNA inputs without user intervention (see below).
+Arena can, however, handle multichain RNA inputs without user intervention (see Multiple Models below).
 On the other hand, the [Arena webserver](https://zhanggroup.org/Arena/) automatically excludes non-RNA residues.

 ## Special Case: Multiple Models